NYC Logo

 An American metropolis consisting of five administrative districts, the most famous of which are Manhattan, the Bronx, and Brooklyn.
 The city is home to the United Nations headquarters, the Plaza Hotel, the Empire State Building, and Carnegie Hall.

 The logo is an abbreviation of the first letters of New York City, written in bold black letters.
 The abbreviation is so recognizable that it does not require deciphering.
-The city’s name comes from 1664, when the British owned the land.
-They gave the name of the settlement in honor of the future King of England, James (James), the second, born Duke of York.
-When colonizing the land, the reigning King Charles gave the territories to his brother James.
-The colonizers therefore named the towns after him.
+The city’s name comes from 1664 when the British owned the land.
+They named the settlement in honor of the future King of England, James (James), the second-born Duke of York.
+King Charles gave the territories to his brother James when colonizing the land.
+The colonizers, therefore, named the towns after him.

 The Seal